nikolaevmaks/CustomGestureDetector/README.md

-GestureDetector for Android with customizable longpress timeout.
 Based on standard GestureDetector with very small differences.

 Use as usually.
 Added new constructor - CustomGestureDetector(Context context, OnGestureListener listener, int longPressTimeout)